UrbanInstitute/ui-equity-tool/README.md

 You will need to install a conda environment with the packages laid out in `environment.yml`.
 Note right now they all list OSx specific packages, as that is a limitation of conda.
+The packages are also laid out in `packagelist.txt` (Mac) and `packagelist-win.txt` (Windows) and you can recreate the conda environment with:

+`conda create --name <env> --file packagelist.txt`

+OR

+`conda create --name <env> --file packagelist-win.txt`

-Key packages to install are `geopandas` version >= 0.9.0 and `boto3`.
+Key packages to install are
+`geopandas` version >= 0.9.0,`pandas` version = 1.3.0, and `boto3`.

-As a backup here is a manual list of python packages I installed on my conda environment from the `conda-forge` channel:
+As a backup, here is a manual list of python packages to install in a conda environment from the `conda-forge` channel:

 - `geopandas`